dbspringer/beerxml-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically insert/display beer recipes by linking to a BeerXML document.
+Automatically insert and display beer recipes by linking to a BeerXML document.

 == Description ==

-A shortcode for linking to beer recipes.
+A shortcode for displaying beer recipes.

-* Link to a BeerXML document to display recipe details, style details, fermentables, hops, miscs, yeast, and notes.
+* Link to a BeerXML document to display recipe details, style details, fermentables, hops, miscs, yeast, mash steps, fermentation schedule, and notes.
 * Allows you to easily switch between U.S. & Metric measurements.
 * Control if & how long recipe is cached.
 * Allow readers to download the recipe directly.